-I had no idea the decisions I made when it came to my finances would change my career.
+I had no idea how the financial decisions I made after college would change my life.
 When I started on this journey, those decisions just seemed like a good thing to do at the time.
 Five years later, I’m now an author of a book where I describe what I did to pay off $30K in student loans in less than three years.

 “From the jobs you take to where you live, money will be a factor in every major decision in your life.”